surya-vishnubhatt/surya-vishnubhatt/README.md

-- Computational biologist with a background in bioinformatics, machine learning, and data science.
+- Computational biologist with a background in synthetic biology, bioinformatics, machine learning, and data science.
 - B.S. in Biomedical Engineering from UC Davis
 - M.S. in Computational Biology from Weill Cornell
 - Bioinformatics Associate Scientist at the Coriell Institute for Medical Research